Dryad Silvanet Documentation

 Border Gateway

 Once deployed, the Silvanet Wildfire Sensor needs to perform a 14-day calibration after deployment.
-This is critical for allowing the sensor to detect a smoldering fire.
+This is critical for preparing the Sensor for fire detection.
 During this period the Sensor does not detect smoldering fires.

 LoRA is based on Chirp Spread Spectrum (CSS) where a CHIRP (Compressed High Intensity Radar Pulse) is a type of signal that is the carrier of data.
 Chirps have two types of signals: up-chirp and down-chirp.
 An up-chirp increases in frequency while a down-chirp decreases in frequency.